Does Blue Egg Farm LLC hire farm hands?

 Why do you request a telephone number and email address?

 We only use this information to keep you updated about your order.
-We never share it with anyone unless you authorize us, or we are required by law, to do so.
+We protect your privacy and never share it with anyone unless you authorize us, or we are required by law, to do so.